wintercms/docs/themes-development.md

     fields:
         site_name:
             label: Site name
-            comment: The website name as it should appear on the front-end
+            comment: The website name as it should appear on the frontend
             default: My Amazing Site!
 ```